 Both the In Progress and the To Do series are drawn based on the actual progress of your team as it completes tasks.

 The following illustration shows an example of a sprint burndown graph.

-You can filter the report by selecting the Iteration or Area.
+You can filter the report by specifying the fields above the burndown graph:

 For the burndown report to be useful and accurate, your team must perform the following activities for tracking tasks:

-Define tasks, and assign them to an Iteration and to your team’s Area path.
+Define tasks, and specify their Iteration and Area paths.

 Specify and update the Remaining Work field for each task or subtask as it is worked on.

 If you divide a task into subtasks, specify hours only for the subtasks.
 These hours are rolled up as summary values for the parent task.
 For more information, see Address Inaccuracies Published for Summary Values.